mmaisonnave/high-recall-information-retrieval-system/README.md

 ## High Recall Information Retrieval System Overview:
-One of the main features of the repo is its Jupyter Notebook-based graphical user interface for a high-recall information retrieval system.
-The goal is to help users find all relevant documents for their information needs from a large pool with minimal annotations.
-The system calculates the number of annotations needed to achieve high recall and works iteratively, suggesting batches of documents to label.
-It uses a smart selection strategy to pick the documents that will maximize the classifier's learning.
+One of the key features of the repository is its Jupyter Notebook-based graphical user interfaces for performing high-recall information retrieval.
+The goal is to assist users in identifying all relevant documents from a large pool with minimal annotations.
+The system operates iteratively, suggesting batches of documents to label.
+It employs a smart selection strategy to identify documents that will maximize the classifier's learning.

 For each suggestion, the user labels documents as either "relevant" or "irrelevant" based on their information needs.
-The system relies on three machine learning models that classify each document as "relevant" or "irrelevant."
-Once the annotation process is complete, the system runs these models as an ensemble on all the documents and exports those classified as relevant.
+The system relies on one or more machine learning models to classify each document as "relevant" or "irrelevant."
+Once the annotation process is complete, the system applies the final ML models to all the documents and exports those classified as relevant.
+The repository features two versions: one that uses active learning and another that incorporates Scalable Continuous Active Learning (SCAL).

-For example, in one of our research questions, we used this system to analyze 2,961,906 articles, labeled just 315 of them, and filtered the results down to 17,014 relevant articles.
+For example, in one of our research studies, we utilized the SCAL system to analyze 2,961,906 articles, labeling just 315 of them, and filtered the results down to 17,014 relevant articles.

-## High Recall Information Retrieval System Detailed Description (First version)
+## High Recall Information Retrieval using Active Learning (First version)
 The main files of the first version are `utils.ui.py` and `utils.high_recall_information_retrieval.py`.
 The notebook `System V1.0.ipynb` is used to launch the first version of the system with the following piece of code:

 ```Python